rydmike/flex_color_scheme/README.md

   </tr>
 </table>

 **FlexColorScheme** has many advanced coloring features, like using surface alpha blends.
 It also fully supports Material-3 based ColorSchemes, including seed generated `ColorSchemes`.
 It offers many advanced configuration options that you can use when you generate your `ColorScheme` from seed colors.
-You can e.g. make more saturated seed generated themes and themes with higher contrast.
+You can e.g., make more saturated seed generated themes and themes with higher contrast.
 FlexColorScheme's advanced seeded `ColorScheme` offer features that are not available in Flutter directly.
 This includes using multiple key colors as seeds, custom minimum chroma levels and customized tone mapping to ColorScheme colors.

 <table>
   <tr>